 - Best of breed

 What you should use instead:

 - Under budget

-These lists tell us is that it’s important to focus more on explaining the impact your actions have had rather than the actions themselves.
+You’re probably asking yourself right now, “What’s in a word?”
+Well, these lists tell us is that it’s important to focus more on explaining the impact your actions have had rather than the actions themselves.
 You can achieve this by quantifying your achievements whenever possible, and using action verbs rather than vague, general descriptors when describing your accomplishments and responsibilities.

-And if you’re the one with the hiring power, consider spending a little more time looking beyond the words on the page and seriously consider what the applicant could do for you.
-Remember, you’re looking to find the best person for the position and your company, not the best résumé writer of the bunch.
+(And if you’re the one with the hiring power, consider spending a little more time looking beyond the words on the page and seriously consider what the applicant could do for you.
+Remember, you’re looking to find the best person for the position and your company, not the best résumé writer of the bunch!)

 Want a jump start on sprucing up that résumé?
 Click here for a free résumé template you can download and edit!
 Need some help?
 Our expert IT staffing specialists can assist you!

-Photo Credit: Pinterest, pinned by Sarah Townsend
+Image Credit: Pinterest, pinned by Sarah Townsend